danfuzz/samizdat/doc/samizdat-0.md

 `pathListlet` must be a listlet of the form described by `io0PathFromStringlet` (see which).
 See `io0ReadFileUtf8` for further discussion.

+### Primitive Library: Meta-Library

+#### `LIBRARY`

+A maplet of bindings of the entire *Samizdat Layer 0* primitive library, except for the binding of `LIBRARY` itself (which can't be done in that the data model doesn't allow self-reference).

+**Note:** This is a constant maplet value, not a function.

+**Note:** This binding as the *primitive* library is only available when the in-language core library is first being loaded.
+When non-library code is loaded, its `LIBRARY` binding is the full core library, including both primitives and in-language definitions.

 <br><br>
 ### In-Language Library: Constants